louislam/uptime-kuma/CONTRIBUTING.md

 - <details><summary><b>new features/ major changes / breaking bugfixes</b></summary>
   <p>

   be sure to **create an empty draft pull request or open an issue, so we can have a discussion first**.
-Especially for a large pull request or you don't know if it will be merged or not.
+  This is especially important for a large pull request or you don't know if it will be merged or not.

   <sub>Because of the large impact of this work, only senior maintainers may merge PRs in this area.</sub>
   </p>